tintor/ARC-AGI-programs/README.md

-Dataset of python solutions of riddles from [ARC-AGI dataset](https://github.com/fchollet/ARC-AGI).
+Dataset of python solutions for riddles from [ARC-AGI dataset](https://github.com/fchollet/ARC-AGI).

 Each solution is a standalone python library containing `def run(a: np.ndarray) -> np.ndarray:` function.